 It’s a hot day at work.
 You’re sweating in your chiffon and you’re not sure if you need a swim, or a stiff drink.
 How about both?
 It seems our prayers have been answered with a variety of pools and beaches with neighbouring bars popping up all around the city and beyond.
-In mere minutes, head straight from work, step in your bathing suit and dip, drink and dine at Sydney’s top swim to sundowners location..
+In a matter of minutes, head straight from work, step in your bathing suit and dip, drink and dine at Sydney’s top swim to sundowner locations.

 Ivy Pool Club & Changeroom

 Sydney’s original rooftop pool bar is still pumping out the beats and the good times, right in the middle of the CBD.
 Ivy is well known for its parties at the massive pool club, complete with swimming pool, lounge area and two dance floors that play host to local and international DJ sets all summer round.